djlint/djLint/docs/src/docs/linter.md

 `Img tag should have an alt attribute.`

 Without an alt attribute, screen readers announce the image's file name or nothing at all, failing WCAG 1.1.1 (Non-text Content).
 The alt text is also what users see when the image fails to load.
-Decorative images should carry an explicit empty alt="" so assistive technology knows to skip them — that also satisfies this rule.
+Decorative images should carry an explicit empty alt="" so assistive technology knows to skip them; that also satisfies this rule.

 Don't: